Yugoslav Ground Forces: The Ten-Day War

 During the Ten Day War the JNA performed abysmally as many of the Yugoslav soldiers did not realise they were taking part in a real military operation, rather an exercise, until they came under attack.
 The officer corps was dominated by Serbs and Montenegrins and in many cases ideologically committed to Yugoslav unity.
 The rank and file troops however were conscripts, many who had no strong motivation in fighting against the Slovenes.
 Of the soldiers of the 5th Military District, which was in action in Slovenia, in 1990 30% were Albanians, 20% Croats, 15 to 20% Serbs and Montenegrins, 10% Bosniaks, and 8% Slovenes.
 The JNA eventually lost nearly all of its Slovenian and Croat personnel, becoming an almost entirely Serbian and Montenegrin force.
 Its poor performance in Slovenia and later in Croatia discredited its leadership – Kadijević resigned as defence minister in January 1992, and Adžić was forced into medical retirement shortly afterwards.
 Due to the short duration (10 Days) and relatively low intensity of the war, casualties were low.
 According to Slovenian estimates, the JNA suffered 44 fatalities and 146 wounded, while 4,692 JNA soldiers and 252 federal police officers were captured by the Slovenian side.
 According to post-war assessments made by the JNA, its material losses amounted to 31 tanks, 22 armoured personnel carriers, 6 helicopters, 6,787 infantry weapons, 87 artillery pieces and 124 air defence weapons damaged, destroyed or confiscated.
 Property damage was fairly light, due to the scattered and short-term nature of the fighting.

 Infantry

 The ground forces led in personnel.
 It had about 540,000 active-duty soldiers (including 120,000 conscripts) and could mobilize over a million trained reservists in wartime.
-Reserve forces were organized along republics' lines into Territorial Defence Forces and in wartime they were to be subordinate to JNA Supreme Command as an integral part of defence system.
+Reserve forces were organized along republics' lines into Territorial Defense and in wartime they were to be subordinate to JNA Supreme Command as an integral part of defence system.
 Territorial Defence (reserve force) was made up of former conscripts and they were occasionally called up for war exercises.

 The ground forces were infantry, armour, artillery, and air defence, as well as signal, engineering and chemical defence corps.